andersblehr/JSONCache/README.md

 Some words, such as `description`, collide with reserved Cocoa names and may not be used as attribute names in Core Data entities.
-When reserved words are received as keys in JSON data, they are qualified during the case conversion process.
+When reserved words are received as keys in JSON data, they are qualified.
 Specifically, the name of the Core Data entity that will hold the data is prefixed onto the reserved word.
-If for instance the entity name is `EntityName`, the JSON key `description` will be mapped to the entity attribute name `entityNameDescription`.
+If for instance the entity name is `EntityName`, the JSON key `description` will be converted to the entity attribute name `entityNameDescription`.

 Conversely, when producing JSON, qualified attribute names are
 dequalified: `entityNameDescription` becomes `description`.